hellerve/blog/wip/Scheme_Macros_I:_Modules.md

 a new scope and assures that the functions don't leak.
 If they did, we wouldn't define much of a module system.

-All that we need to be doing now is to take the exported forms and put them in the hash maps.
-Their closures will persist, meaning that the non-exported functions and variables then live on without leaking out of their defined scope.
+All we need now is to take the exported forms and put them in the hash maps.
+Their closures will persist, meaning that the non-exported functions and variables will live on without leaking out of their defined scope.

 Let's try to make a skeleton of how we would set the values in the hash map,